cslev/end2end_delay_v2/README.md

 recv_eth should know in advance how many packets will be received in order to preallocate memory for them and shorten the processing time

-Then, on another terminal, start the sender side:
+Then, in another terminal, start the sender side:

 $ sudo ./send_eth client_iface number_of_packets